A Guide To Seasonal Affective Disorder Therapies And Treatment Options

 Antidepressants, specifically selective serotonin reuptake inhibitors (SSRIs), may be prescribed for SAD patients.
 Fluoxetine (Prozac) and bupropion (Wellbutrin XL) have been found to be effective medications for SAD.
 It's important to consult with a healthcare provider before taking any medication.
 Your provider will need to determine the appropriate medication and dosage, as getting the right medication can depend on different factors.

 Physical activity may help alleviate depression symptoms, including those caused by SAD.
 Aerobic exercises, such as walking, running, and swimming, may help boost serotonin levels and improve mood.
-It's recommended to engage in at least 150 minutes of moderate-intensity exercise per week.
+As one of the effective treatment options for Seasonal Affective Disorder, exercise is recommended for at least 150 minutes of moderate-intensity activity per week to help combat symptoms and enhance overall well-being.

 Vitamin D supplementation